Dr Eric Dow, General Practitioner for Bridge of Allan, took his life on the last day of January 1947.

 He died by cyanide fumes in his home and surgery, Fernfield.
 A dreadful scene like the opening of “Love in the time of cholera”

-Dr Eric Dow, at time of death, was bankrupt and his wife had left him.
+Dr Eric Dow, at time of death, was bankrupt [he could not bring himself to charge his patients].
+His wife had left him.

 The old doctors of Bridge of Allan liked colour.
 Dr Paterson, his colourful orchids, and Dr Dow his primary qualia.
 But sadly all colour went from Dr Dow’s life.
 So terribly sad for a man that could not bear to ask his patients for payment.

 To play this short film please click here or on the image above.